SmithWillSuffice/ohanga-pai/content/blog/50_loonytoons.md

 thoroughly capable of goodwill to each other.
 These are political will obstacles, not "sovereignty" obstacles.

-If your brother is starving you do not say, "Oh,m too bad, he could not grow enough bananas to feed his family and himself, he needed to be more self-sufficient."
+If your brother is starving you do not say, "Awww, too bad, he could not grow enough bananas to feed his family and himself, he needed to be more self-sufficient."